john-mejia/testCoverage/README.md

 Test 2 - `testFailClass4` and we allow 3 tries
 ==================
 This does not work as expected.
-Because multi_scan should only care about the first run for coverage, I would expect the same results here as in Test 3
+Because multi_scan should only care about the first run for coverage, I would expect the same results here as in Test 3 but it seems the entire coverage is lost.
 ![](test2.png)